 In PG&E's Initial Response, PG&E acknowledged that, with regard to the operation and maintenance of its electric facilities, there were some areas in which it could have performed better to mitigate risks.
 However, PG&E disagreed with many of the findings in SED's Fire Reports and contested that there were violations of GO 95 and other Commission rules.
-PG&E argued that SED erred in its interpretation and application of Rules 31.1, 35, and 38 of GO 95, and that SED misapplied GO 95, Rule 19 and Resolution E-4184.
+PG&E argued that SED erred in its interpretation and application of Rules 31.1, 35, and 38 of GO 95, and that SED misapplied GO 95, Rule 19 and Resolution E-4184.12

-In PG&E's Initial Response, PG&E did not contest nine of SED's alleged violations but asserted that its decision not to contest these violations was not an admission of any wrongdoing, unlawful conduct, or liability.
-PG&E argues that of these nine violations, only one (Violation of GO 95, Rule 31.1 for an incomplete patrol prior to re-energizing a line for the Oakmont/Pythian Fire) was found to be related to the ignition of a fire.
+In PG&E's Initial Response, PG&E did not contest nine of SED's alleged violations but asserted that its decision not to contest these violations was not an admission of any wrongdoing, unlawful conduct, or liability.13 PG&E argues that of these nine violations, only one (Violation of GO 95, Rule 31.1 for an incomplete patrol prior to re-energizing a line for the Oakmont/Pythian Fire) was found to be related to the ignition of a fire.
 The remainder of the uncontested violations related to late completion of work orders, failure to maintain records, and evidence disposal.

 The Lobo, McCourtney, and Camp Fires were added to the scope of this investigation after PG&E's Initial Response was filed, and therefore, were not addressed in the Initial Response.
 The settlement agreement sets forth PG&E's positions on the allegations for all of the fires within the scope of this investigation.
 PG&E disputes all but four of the allegations for the newly added fires.
-The uncontested allegations relate to failure to maintain records for the Lobo Fire, and failure to document reasons for repair work, use of outdated
+The uncontested allegations relate to failure to maintain records for the Lobo Fire, and failure to document reasons for repair work, use of outdated inspection form, and failure to report a reportable incident in a timely manner for the Camp Fire.

-&lt;sup>12 PG&E Initial Response at 23.
+12 PG&E Initial Response at 23.

-&lt;sup>13 PG&E Initial Response at 42.
+13 PG&E Initial Response at 42.

-&lt;sup>14 Settlement Agreement, Exhibit B.
+14 Settlement Agreement, Exhibit B.